 Where is the Chinese ‘spy’ balloon now?

-Chinese ‘intelligence-gathering’ airship has been sighted close to a number of ‘sensitive sites’ over the continental United States, officials say
+The balloon was shot down on Saturday afternoon along the East Coast at President Joe Biden’s orders

-US authorities say they are closely tracking a Chinese airship that was spotted flying over sensitive nuclear sites in Montana.
+US authorities were closely tracking a Chinese airship that was spotted flying over sensitive nuclear sites in Montana this week.
+The suspected spy balloon was shot down along the coast of the Carolinas on Saturday.

 Chinese officials shared “regret” on Friday and claimed the balloon was conducting meteorological research and had been accidentally blown off course by winds.